 Bacalaitos.

-My suggestion would be to order an appetizer platter so you can sample all of these heavenly treats listed below.
+I suggest ordering an appetizer platter so you can sample all the heavenly treats listed below.

-Empanadillas ~ Half-moon shaped pastries filled with ground beef and potatoes seasoned with sofrito.
-Empanadillas are often fried, sometimes baked.
-Flaky on the outside, hearty and tasty on the inside.
+Empanadillas ~ Are half-moon-shaped pastries filled with ground beef and potatoes seasoned with sofrito.
+They are often fried, sometimes baked, and flaky on the outside but hearty and tasty on the inside.

 Sorullos ~ Corn fritters kinda like hush puppies.
 Sorullos are crispy on the outside, buttery and sweet on the inside.

-Papas Rellenas ~ Mashed potatoes, stuffed with ground beef seasoned with sofrito, then fried to perfection.
-An incredibly flavorful treat that is crispy on the outside and creamy on the inside.
+Papas Rellenas are mashed potatoes stuffed with ground beef seasoned with sofrito and fried to perfection.
+They are an incredibly flavorful treat that is crispy on the outside and creamy on the inside.

-Ham Croquettes (order like this, “Croquettas de Jamon”) ~ How do I even explain?
-Ground ham paste breaded with finely ground saltines and fried to crispy perfection, yet soft on the inside.
-We have eaten Croquettas de Jamon for breakfast, as a snack, as an appetizer, and even mashed on sandwiches (my personal favorite).
+Ham Croquettes (order like this: “Croquettas de Jamon”) — How do I even explain?
+Ground ham paste is breaded with finely ground saltines and fried to crispy perfection yet soft on the inside.
+We have eaten Croquettas de Jamon for breakfast, as a snack, as an appetizer, and even mashed on sandwiches (my favorite).

 Croquettas